-Our donors have requested a FAQ (frequently asked question) sheet about many aspects of blood donation and the Puget Sound Blood Center.
+Our donors have requested a FAQ (frequently asked question) sheet about many aspects of blood donation and the Bloodworks Northwest.
 In response to that request we have compiled a set of questions and answers.
 Feel free to ask our staff for more information on any of the topics.

 The donation process includes registration, a brief medical screening, the blood collection, and time for refreshments in the canteen.
 For whole blood the entire donation process usually takes about one hour and the blood collection segment is usually about 10 minutes.
 For apheresis (platelet) collections the entire process is about two hours.